Woven Stitch Bookmark Crochet Pattern

 How To Create the Tassels (Figure Photos)

-This will be a regular thing now with Stitch of the Week to provide a free pattern along with the tutorial so you have something to use the new stitch with and get a free pattern in the process!
+This will be a regular thing now with Stitch of the Week for a while to provide a free pattern along with the tutorial so you have something to use the new stitch with and get a free pattern in the process!